-Learn more about ongoing research in the Oro Lab
+Learn more about funded research in the Oro Lab

-Stanford cGMP Cell Therapy Facility scheduled to open early 2016
+Stanford cGMP Cell Therapy Facility opens September 2016

 Epidermolysis bullosa patients suffer profound skin fragility, ineffective wound healing and persistent erosions leading to chronic wounding and longer-term complications of scarring and increased risk of malignancy.
 Traditional medical approaches have focused on either a surgical approach, where the diseased tissue is removed, or a medical approach, where a pill is provided to the patient.
 EB and diseases like EB fall outside the realm of traditional medical approach and require a third type of approach that focuses on tissue regeneration through the correction of the diseased protein.
 The Stanford EB Consortium represents a campus-wide collaboration of clinicians and scientists focused on developing this third tissue approach using novel molecular and cellular therapies to alleviate patient suffering.
 Accelerating this effort is the construction of a cGMP Cell Therapy Facilty on the Stanford campus through a joint effort of Stanford Hospital, Packard Hospital and Stanford medical school.
 This facility will allow the development of novel cell-based treatments and teach a new generation of physicians and scientists about definitive genetic therapy.